developeranshulsaboo/Pythonproblems/README.md

    key points of the solution are
    1. Convert string to array using split() function
    2. Convert the array again into string using join and use synatax "-".join()

+### HR What's your name
+   key points of solution are.
+   1. Use concatenation of string